buddhist-uni/buddhist-uni.github.io/_content/canon/ud3.7.md

 #  - uvs32
 ---

-> But Mahākasspa refused those deities...
+> But Mahākassapa refused those deities...

+A deva-king disguises himself to give alms to Ven.
+Mahā Kassapa.